 Now, willingly sitting in the heat sounds like a great time if you’ve got an ocean in front of you and a drink in your hand.
 But why would you want to do it otherwise?
 Regular saunas are ridiculously good for you.
 Let’s break it down.

 There’s a link between the sauna and life expectancy.
-A study published in JAMA Internal Medicine in 2015 showed that frequenting the sauna four times per week or more caused a 40% reduction risk of sudden cardiac death, fatal coronary heart diseases, fatal cardiovascular disease, and all-cause mortality.
+A study published in JAMA Internal Medicine in 2015 showed that frequenting the sauna four times per week or more caused a 40% reduced risk of sudden cardiac death, fatal coronary heart disease, fatal cardiovascular disease, and all-cause mortality.
 The greater the frequency of sauna use, the higher the life expectancy was.

 Regular sauna use improves heart function.
-Much like during exercise, when the body heats up, the skin begins to flush and sweating begins.
-The same applies for the sauna.
+Much like during exercise, when the body heats up, the skin begins to flush, and sweating begins.
+The same applies to the sauna.
 However, while flushing and sweating is the bodily response to increased temperatures, the heart’s response to these temperature changes is even more important.
-Pulse rate increases by up to 30% and the amount of blood pumped out each minute nearly doubles.
+The pulse rate increases by up to 30%, and the amount of blood pumped out each minute nearly doubles.
 Although it may seem like the sauna increases stress on the heart, it actually improves heart function and blood circulation.

 Saunas help the body detoxify.
 The skin is our largest organ – and one of the easiest ways to rid the body of toxic compounds.
-The high temperatures in saunas help to stimulate sweat-induced excretion of toxins, drugs, and medications and promote increased efficiency of various metabolic pathways.
-However, to increase the excretion of toxic compounds, longer sessions are needed.
+The high temperatures in saunas help to stimulate the sweat-induced excretion of toxins, drugs, and medications and promote increased efficiency of various metabolic pathways.
+However, longer sessions are needed to increase the excretion of toxic compounds.

 Need more reasons to visit the sauna?
 Studies on sauna benefits also suggest that they help to: